joostdecock/site/index.md

 > __TL;DR__
 >
-> - This site is alpha code.
+> - This site is early beta code.
 All data you enter on this site can get wiped at any moment
-> - You can create an account, and delete it again.
-Not much else.
+> - Your feedback/input/suggestions are welcome [on Gitter](https://gitter.im/freesewing/freesewing)

 ## About this site